The following main principles for sessions apply:

 - The time allowed for the presentation of individual papers is 15 minutes.
 However, flexibility may be given to individual session organisers to reduce the length of time allowed for each paper in order to include more papers, depending also on the format of the particular session.

-- One person may organise no more than one session or round table as the first organiser, but may be co-organiser (2nd-5th author) of one other session or round table.
+- One person may organise no more than one session as the first organiser, but may be co-organiser (2nd-5th organiser) of one other session.

 - Session co-organisers should be from more than one country.

-- A maximum of two contributions is normally allowed per delegate.
+- A maximum of ONE contribution is normally allowed per delegate.

 For detailed guidelines for organisers of sessions and round tables, notes for speakers and poster presentations please check the Guidelines tab in General Info.

 Regular session consists of 1, 2, 3 or 4 2-hours blocks and contains up to 28 15-minute presentations (although flexibility may be given to individual session organisers to reduce the length of time allowed for each paper in order to include more papers), including discussion, introductory and closing comments.
 While session organisers are welcome to invite submissions into their session, the session needs to be open for submissions by any presenter.